CREATEmory/CLASS-1-Intro-To-CREATEmory/TERMINAL.md

 	`mkdir js`<br>
 	`touch js/app.js`<br>

-* This will be our standard front-end file structure for the next 4-ish weeks
+* This will be our standard front-end file structure at first

 * Let's print a message to the console.
 It is somewhat of a tradition to write a 'Hello World' program as a first step in programming.

-* Open the file structure in Sublime Text using your fancy new shortcut (PC Open Folder)
+* Open the file structure in Visual Studio Code (Note, if you are currently in the `file_structure_hello_world` folder you can simply type `code .` to open everything in VSC.

 Add to your app.js:<br>
 `console.log('Hello World!');`

 Open this folder structure in chrome and click on index.html.
 Open the developer tools.
 You should see:

 > => Hello World!

-**Congrats!** You've written your first "Hello World" of **sei_june_bugs**!

 <br>
 <hr>